 - 1. Parings for the first round will be random; - 2.
 Brackets and sub-brackets will be determined by win/loss record.
-If the number of teams in a win/loss bracket is equal to or greater than twelve (12), the bracket will be split in half to create two sub-brackets for powermatching purposes only.
+If the number of teams in a win/loss bracket is equal to or greater than twelve (12), the bracket will be split in half to create two sub-brackets for power-matching purposes only.
 Sorting within brackets and sub-brackets will be determined in the following order: (1) win/loss record; (2) ballots; (3) total points; then (4) point spread.
-The team with the highest number of ballots in the bracket or sub-bracket will be matched with the team with the lowest number of ballots in the bracket or sub-bracket; the next highest, with the next lowest, and so on until all teams are paired.

-- 3. If there is an odd number of teams in a bracket or sub-bracket, the team at the bottom of that bracket or sub-bracket will be matched with the top team from the next lower bracket or sub-bracket. - 4.
+The team with the highest number of ballots in the bracket or sub-bracket or sub-bracket; the next highest, with the next lowest, and so on until all teams are paired. - 3.
+If there is an odd number of teams in a bracket or sub-bracket, the team at the bottom of that bracket or sub-bracket will be matched with the top team from the next lower bracket or sub-bracket. - 4.
 Teams will not meet the same opponent twice. - 5.
 To the greatest extent possible, teams will alternate side presentation in subsequent rounds.
 Bracket and sub-bracket integrity in power matching will supersede alternative side presentation.